TheAirlineProject/tap-desktop/README.md

 will all be managed within this branch and pushed to master for releases.

 <h3>III.
 Issues</h3>
-If you are simply reporting a big, feel free to use the support section of the forum at http://theairlineproject.com/forum or use the Issues section on GitHub.
+If you are simply reporting a bug, feel free to use the support section of the forum at http://theairlineproject.com/forum or use the Issues section on GitHub.
 If you use GitHub issues, please indicate the commit or release version you are encountering the bug on, as well as any log files or steps to reproduce it.

 http://theairlineproject.com